“Don’t complain, don’t explain.” – Raymond Carver

 Now… throw in a lunar eclipse in Aquarius for good measure, and watch life cascade into boxes of chocolates.
 Nobody, not even astrologers, can tell you what you’re gonna get.
 Who else has spent way too much time focusing on their missteps?

 Let’s, for a moment, focus on everything I’ve done right lately.
 Every day, I wake up, which means there’s no need to feel suicidal because the universe is gracing me with yet another day.
-After I wake up, I usually smudge with sage or palo santo; I burn lavender incense and chant to Lakshmi, the goddess of abundance (pronounced “lock-sh-me”); I meditate, and I also practice yoga nearly every day.
+After I wake up, I usually smudge with sage or palo santo; I burn lavender incense and chant in favour of my goodness; I meditate, and I also practice yoga nearly every day.
 I’ve even been eating half a melon for breakfasts lately, which (according to medical medium Anthony William in his book Life-Changing Foods), constitutes both an intravenous vitamin therapy as well as an anti-aging serum for the body.
 William, with an impressive body of work to back him, claims that he channels his information from spirit (he’s clairaudient, so he can hear messages), and everything I’ve tried out in said book has worked.
 As an aside, channeling a book clairaudiently—that is, by dictation—would be awesome.
 If that were the case, I’d probably have a few written by now.

 Let’s see… What else?
 I show up to work every day I’m scheduled to teach yoga classes.
 I’m writing on this blog bi-monthly.
 The last time I saw my older brother (who can push my buttons), he told me that I’m freaking out less.
 Here I thought he was laying off, while I just wasn’t reacting.

-I drove a car in Vancouver for the first time since the accident and started losing patience only while driving through the West End on Pride Sunday.
-My younger brother happened to be in the neighborhood, though, and rescued me on a skateboard.
+I drove a car in Vancouver for the first time since the accident and started losing patience only while driving through the West End on Pride Sunday (think congestion).
+My younger brother happened to be in the neighbourhood, though, and rescued me on a skateboard.
 I hopped in the backseat and didn’t pay a sniff of attention to the streets as he drove me to my older brother’s penthouse.